PiRogueToolSuite/mongoose/README.md

 </p>
 </div>

-> ⚠️ *This project is currently under active development and is not suitable for production use.
-Breaking changes may occur without notice.
-A stable release will be published to PyPI once development stabilizes.*

 ### Overview

 **Mongoose** is a versatile Python-based framework designed for the collection, enrichment, and distribution of network security events and traffic flows.
 It acts as a central hub for processing data from various network monitoring tools, providing a modular and scalable pipeline for security analysts and researchers.